andrewpkitchin/andrewpkitchin.github.io/_posts/2025-02-28-marketing-attribution.md

 math: true
 ---

-# **the attribution problem**
+## **the attribution problem**

-Marketing attribution is the process of identifying which marketing activities contribute to conversions (such as purchases, installs, page views or other key actions) and assigning appropriate credit to each touchpoint in the customer's journey.
+Marketing attribution is the process of identifying which marketing activities contribute to conversions (such as purchases, installs, page views, or other key actions) and assigning appropriate credit to each touchpoint in the customer's journey.

 > "Half the money I spend on advertising is wasted; the trouble is I don't know which half" - John Wanamaker